K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ※ **delivery-pipeline**, an example of registering an app service
 1. Input necessary data for registering an app service at the registering form screen.
-2. Enter the name to register an the app service.
+2. Enter the name to register an app service.
 3. Set classification as "Development Support Tool".
 4. Set service as "delivery-pipeline-v2".
 5. Select an image the user wants to use for the thumbnail.
      > **The applied Thumbnail can be checked at the 'PaaS-TA User' of Catalog service list and service registration.**<br>
 6. Insert document URL.
      > (Ex.) https://github.com/PaaS-TA/DELIVERY-PIPELINE-UI <br>
-     > **When Document URL is applied, 'PaaS-TA User' Catalog Service Registration 'View Document' button gets activated.**
+     > **When the Document URL is applied, the 'PaaS-TA User' Catalog Service Registration 'View Document' button gets activated.**
      > ![pipeline-app-service-create]

 7. Set needed parameter value when creating a service.
     (Ex.) owner : 'Automatic-input' /  org_name : 'Automatic-input'
 8. Input "N" for App bind Usage.
-9. Requires "Y" when dashboard is being used.
-Setting dashboard as "N" disables dashboard button.
+9. Requires "Y" when the dashboard is being used.
+Setting the dashboard as "N" disables the dashboard button.
-     > **When dashboard is applied, catalog app service "Dashboard" button is activated in 'PaaS-TA User'**
+     > **When the dashboard is applied, catalog app service "Dashboard" button is activated in 'PaaS-TA User'**
      > ![pipeline-app-dashboard]
 10. In addition, enter public availability, outline, and description.
-Click "Save" button to complete service registration.
+Click the "Save" button to complete service registration.
      > ![pipeline]